 Coarse hair is a common hair type that looks great but is difficult to manage.
 Those straw-like locks make the hair styling process all the more challenging.
 What if there was a way to soften coarse hair?
 This hair needs extra moisture as it has a rough texture.
 But with a proper hair maintenance and care routine, you can minimize the frizz, dryness, and tangles associated with a coarse hair texture.
 This article explores 8 simple hair tips to soften your coarse hair.
 Continue reading.

 What Is Coarse Hair?

 Coarse hair strands have the largest diameter.
-This hair type comprises three layers of the hair shaft, namely the cortex, cuticle, and medulla.
+This hair type comprises all three layers of the hair shaft, namely the cortexi XThe middle and the thickest hair layer that lies between the hair hair cuticle and medulla, and contains the bulk of the hair most of its pigment. , cuticlei XThe outermost part of the hair shaft that is formed of dead cells layered together responsible for strengthening and protecting the hair. , and medullai XThe innermost layer of the hair shaft that is nearly invisible, extremely fragile and surrounded by the cortex.
+It contains sparse cells, air bubbles, and mitochondrial DNA. .
 This hair is generally thicker than a sewing thread.
 You can feel its thickness if you roll it in between your fingers.
 However, this hair type needs more time to absorb moisture and quickly loses its luster.
 Hence, it needs the right hair care products for maintenance.
 People often confuse coarse hair with thick hair and curly hair.
 They are not similar and have different textures.

 Furthermore, your hair may not always have been coarse.
-Certain medical conditions, hormonal imbalances, and overuse of heat styling tools may cause hair to turn coarse.
+Prolonged use of topical Minoxidil may also have caused hair to turn coarse.
 But worry not – you can easily soften this coarse hair and reduce the frizz and tangles by following a few simple methods.

 How Do You Care For Coarse Hair?